DougLau/earthwyrm/earthwyrm-bin/README.md

 ```

 ## Customizing

+The configuration file is located at `/var/local/earthwyrm/earthwyrm.muon`.
+It
+contains customising instructions.

 By default, *EarthWyrm* will listen on the IPv4 loopback address.
 This means
 clients from other hosts will not be able to reach the server.
 There are a